-“I’ve worked in Europe as well as North America,” says Rodriguez.
-“I understand those mindsets, but it’s absolutely different here for global companies.”
+“I’ve worked in Europe as well as North America,” says Rodriguez, currently Sanofi’s Head of Consumer Manufacturing for Consumer Healthcare in Latin America.
+“I understand those mindsets, but it’s absolutely different here for global companies.

 For one thing, in the U.S. and European markets there aren’t strict borders requiring reams of paperwork for customs challenges.
 For example, says Rodriguez, you can move product from France to Spain without too many problems.
 In Latin America, though, “we have what I call the challenge of geography.”
 So much so that he places the management function in Latin America “at a different level than that of the US or Europe.”

 Rodriquez performs at this different level with a lean – but well trained – organization serving the entire region (and areas of Central America and Mexico), and servicing a large portfolio of pharmaceutical products.
 Asked about the most pressing challenges for his team, he draws us up from the topography and into some philosophic air:

 “For me, the biggest challenge comes when you don’t have a clear concept, or clear strategy, for your network,” he says.
 “Without this ideal of what you are doing, you cannot properly define the model profile of your business partner; without the right business partners, you can’t construct the proper partnership; and when you don’t have the proper partnership with your CMOs in Latin America, everything becomes increasingly complex.”

 As for that final step, Rodriquez adds, “And you must dream together to construct the relationship.
 Share your business dreams.
 Listen to the aspirations of your partners.”